 According to PiedPiper, you can treat wasp stings with ammonia, alcohol or cold poultices.
 If you’ve just been stung on your extremities or body, you can use an antihistamine ointment on the wound.
 If it remains sore and angry-looking then you should phone your GP for further assistance.
 However, if you’ve been stung on your neck or mouth, or if you experience dizziness and nausea or the swelling is unusually severe or you’re in extreme pain, make sure you get medical assistance immediately.
 Sensitive individuals can suffer from anaphylactic shock, which can be fatal.

-You should also be aware of the link between wasp stings and heart attacks, as highlighted by Graham Chapple.
-Chapple cites a discovery by Dr Nicholas Kounis, who found that some people have an allergic reaction to wasp stings that causes acute myocardial infarction – heart attack.
+You should also be aware of the link between wasp stings and heart attacks, following a discovery by Dr Nicholas Kounis, who found that some people have an allergic reaction to wasp stings that can cause acute myocardial infarction – heart attack.
 The phenomenon has been called Kounis Syndrome.
 The scary thing about Kounis Syndrome is that there are few (if any) symptoms that predict a reaction.
 What’s more, a reaction can occur up to two weeks after the sting, so don’t be afraid to get help for any signs of dizziness or nausea or anything else uncommon for up to a fortnight after an unfriendly encounter with a wasp.

 How to remove a wasp nest from your garden

-If you discover a wasp nest early on – it’s still quite small and activity is sluggish because the heat of summer hasn’t quite hit – you can get rid of it simply by knocking it down with a shovel.
+If you discover a wasp nest early on – it’s still very small and activity is sluggish because the heat of summer hasn’t quite hit – you may be able get rid of it simply by knocking it down with a shovel.
 If that sounds a little barbaric, you can get puffer packs with insecticidal powder, which you can dust over the nest.
 There are wasp traps and wasp sprays on the market.
-Ames Environmental Services provides in-depth advice on wasp nests and wasp nest removal.
+Advice from a pest control expert is recommended first however.

 Remember wasps play a beneficial role in your garden, so if you can keep a safe distance from the nest you might not even have to remove it.
 Just make sure that you know where the nest is and are aware of wasp activity, so you don’t cross their flight path, or give them a fright which will cause it to release the dreaded pheromone.